1. PERSONAL FINANCE

 The market where you’re trying to buy a home typically plays a part in whether you can make a down payment of less than 20%.
 In expensive areas, you may have a harder time making less than a 20% down payment for a couple of reasons:

-• Low down payment lending programs generally have a maximum loan amount that could make homes in high cost-of-living areas ineligible for the program.
+• Lending programs with low down payment requirements generally have a maximum loan amount that could make homes in high cost-of-living areas ineligible.

-• In a highly competitive market, sellers could view buyers with lower down payments as riskier offers to accept.
+• In a highly competitive market, sellers could view offers with lower down payments as riskier.

-Homes are considered an illiquid asset, which means it’s hard to turn a home into cash quickly.
-The more money you put into your home, the less liquidity you have overall.
+Homes are considered an “illiquid asset,” which means it’s hard to turn a home into cash quickly.
+The more money you put into your home, the less liquidity you have.

 You might take a different approach to your down payment if you’re buying a starter home rather than a forever home.
-With a starter home, you might decide on less than a 20% down payment.
-If you’re hoping to upsize in a few years, you may not want to tie up your cash.
+With a starter home, you might decide on less than a 20% down payment—if you hope to upsize in a few years, you may not want to tie up your cash.

 On the other hand, if you’re buying your forever home, your goal is to be mortgage-free eventually.
 The more money you put down at closing, the easier it becomes to pay off your home and own it outright.